-The content of this Code of Practice is hereby approved in respect of Dover District Council Closed Circuit Television System and, as far as is reasonably practicable, will be complied with by all who are involved in the management and operation of this system.
+The content of this Code of Practice is hereby approved in respect of Dover District Council's Public Space Surveillance System and, as far as is reasonably practicable, will be complied with by all who are involved in the management and operation of this system.

 Signed for and on behalf of Dover District Council

-Signature:

-Name: Nadeem AZIZ Position held: Chief Executive
+Name: Nadeem AZIZ

+Position Held: Chief Executive
-Dated the11 day of December 2018

-Signed for and on behalf of Kent Police

-Signature:

-Name: Mark WELLER Position n held: Area Commander

-Dated the11 day of December2018
+Dated the 1st day of November 2022

-The completed authorised copy of this document is available for the public to view by contacting Brinley Hill, Head of Community Services, by e-mail on brinley.hill@dover.gov.uk оу
+The completed authorised copy of this document is available to the public to view by contacting David Parratt, Community Safety, Emergency Planning and CCTV Team Leader, by email on David.
+Parratt@dover.gov.uk

-Section 1

-Introduction and Objectives
+Section 1 - Introduction and Objectives